jmiseikis/ur5_inf3480/README.md

-# University of Oslo, INF3480/4380 ROS Practical Lecture
+# University of Oslo, INF3480/4380 ROS Lecture

 ## Intro
 In this tutorial we work with a bit older version - ROS Indigo and Ubuntu Trusty 14.04.
 We will be installing MoveIt!
 And ROS Industrial frameworks and writing a simple script to move the simulated robot.
 The script will run in our created ROS package and can be easily adaptable to be used with real robot.